synthline/synthline.github.io/index.markdown

 I also enjoy consuming most types of visual art, mainly cinema and photography, and I often travel to countries from the former Eastern Communist Bloc where I photo-document the local architecture. --> [click me](https://instagram.com/redconcreteunion)

-I hope to add more content in the near future, but until then, please feel free to reach out if you have any questions.
+I hope to add more content in the near future, but until then, please feel free to reach out if you have any questions. you can also find me on Linkedin [here](https://www.linkedin.com/in/alfi/).

 See ya :D